walles/exactype/README.md

 ## TODO Before Publishing on Google Play
 * Get FeedbackWindow working with popup keyboard
-* Take keyboard layouts from the AOSP keyboard and let users choose one or more in a Settings activity.
-Note that we most likely need to match their licensing terms for this.
 * Test an English layout and see how that looks; it has shorter rows than Swedish and could look bad.
 * Change keyboard layout by swiping left or right with two fingers.